katie-rey/udemy-next-js/notes.md

 Angular - has more fetures, using Typescript, can be overkill for small projects Vue - Includes most core features, not as popular

+Nested paths and file based routing

+- can create a folder inside other folders with either an index,js file or a nested file with another name

+Dynamic Paths

+- [] square brackets allow you to add dynamic paths next will always check for static files first when a url is entered, then will use the dynamic path

+- [...] path = a catch all values that appear in the query.
+These will appear as elements in an array

+PROS of using Next.js

+- No extra boilerplate as with react-router
+- Intuitive
+- File and folder structure influences routes